opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 Sample Setup
 ------------
-All configuration examples are based on the following setup, please read this carefully as all guides depend on it
+All configuration examples are based on the following setup, please read this carefully as all guides depend on it.

 **Company Network with Remote Client**